ReadonlyREST

 In ReadonlyREST we roughly classify requests as:

-If a read request asks for a some indices they have permissions for and some indices that they do NOT have permission for, the request is rewritten to involve only the subset of indices they have permission for.
-This is behaviour is very useful in Kibana: different users can see the same dashboards with data from only their own indices.
+If a read request involves some indices they have permissions for and some indices that they do NOT have permission for, the request is rewritten to involve only the subset of indices they have permission for.
+This is behaviour is very useful in Kibana: different users can see the same dashboards, but they are filled with a different, overlapping, or identical data set (according to the indices permissions).

 When the subset of indices is empty, it means that user are not allowed to access requested indices.
 In multitenancy environment we should consider two options:

-• requested indices exist but logged user is not authorized to access them
+requested indices exist but the current user is not authorized to access them

 For both of these cases ROR is going to return HTTP 404 or HTTP 200 with an empty response.
 The same behaviour will be observed for ES with ROR disabled (for nonexistent index).
 If an index does exist, but a user is not authorized to access it, ROR is going to pretend that the index doesn't exist and a response will be the same like the index actually did not exist.
 See detailed example.